Steven012820041010/P1A-CS-Students-Simulator/README.txt

 PROJECT TITLE: CS Student Simulator

-PURPOSE OF PROJECT: This is a fun typing game made to test your typing speeds, designed to look like a scool assignment.
+PURPOSE OF PROJECT: This is a fun typing game made to test your typing speeds, designed to look like a school assignment.

 VERSION or DATE: Version 2.1 @ November 19, 2021